opsschool/curriculum/introduction.rst

 .. epigraph::
-   Familiarity with an operating system and its commands/utilities at a user level; ability to edit files, use basic utilities and commands, find users’ home directories, navigate through the file system, install software on workstations, and use I/O redirection; some understanding of how user authentication happens in a directory service context.
-Ability to identify/locate shared resources and perform simple tasks (e.g., manipulate jobs in a print queue, figure out why a network file system isn’t available).
+   Familiarity with an operating system and its commands/utilities at a user level; ability to edit files, use basic utilities and commands, find users' home directories, navigate through the file system, install software on workstations, and use I/O redirection; some understanding of how user authentication happens in a directory service context.
+Ability to identify/locate shared resources and perform simple tasks (e.g., manipulate jobs in a print queue, figure out why a network file system isn't available).

 Our goal is to teach these topics, but also to provide a good understanding of